brianhigh/envh543/ex0618prob2d.md

 ### Load packages

-We did this earlier in the document, but add it again here as a reminder of what packages are needed for this example.
+We did this earlier in the document, but will add it again here as a reminder of what packages are needed for this example.